geoffreyangus/analytic-continuation/notes/dev.md

+## 7/6

+Because Sherlock is a shared server farm, we cannot run `screen` commands effectively.
+We tried logging into a specific machine, but we lost the load balancing capabilities of the cluster, which caused a serious drop in performance.
+This was not thoroughly tested, so it might be worth trying again.
+Right now we have to run experiments with an active connection.

 ## 6/21

 We don't have write permissions to the $GROUP_SCRATCH folder but we've sent an email to make it happen.